Manufacturer ID, Manufacturer name – these identifiers contain information about a manufacturer. Usually, it does not matter.

 Enable watchdog timer – this option enables a built-in watchdog time in the chip.
-The timer resets the device if it froze for more that 1 seconds.
-I do not recommend using it in complex and untested configurations with many sensors.
-The device may unexpectedly reset.
+The timer would reset the device if it froze for more than 1 second.
+I do not recommend using it in complex and untested configurations with many sensors, and the device may unexpectedly reset.

 Save custom converter for Z2M – The standard Z2M converter for PTVO devices implements only generic functions (switch, a sensor value).
 For example, the standard converter does not allow controlling PWM.

 This button allows you to create a custom external converter for your configuration of the firmware.
-The custom converter allows implementing and controlling of all functions in a high-level system.
+The custom converter allows you to implement and control all functions in a high-level system.
 The converter includes “exposes” for the configured channels.
 Therefore the Z2M frontend provides the correct interface for your device.
 Additionally, it provides smooth integration with other high-level systems based on Z2M like HomeAssistant, ioBroker, and others.

 You should place the generated file in the “data” folder of your Z2M installation and add a link to it in the Z2M’s configuration.

-Note: Custom converter are available in the Z2M version 1.18.2 and higher.
+Note: Custom converters are available in the Z2M version 1.18.2 and higher.

 Serial bootloader (SBL) – this feature is available on CC2652 chips only.
 Please look here for instructions.